Actor Billy Eichner: Marsha Blackburn's 'Stupidity Is Too Much to Bear'

 Actor and comedian Billy Eichner said that the stupidity of Sen. Marsha Blackburn (R-TN) is “too much to bear,” after the lawmaker questioned the need for witnesses at President Donald Trump’s upcoming impeachment trial in the Senate.

-Eichner made the remark in response to comments by Blackburn directed at House Intelligence Chairman Rep. Adam Schiff (R-CA) who urged the Senate to call on key witnesses to ensure a fair impeachment trial.
+Eichner’s attack on Blackburn came in response to comments she directed at House Intelligence Chairman Rep. Adam Schiff (R-CA), who urged the Senate to call on key witnesses to ensure a fair impeachment trial.

 “Trump’s lawyers cannot, and did not, defend him on the facts,” Schiff wrote.
 “Their defense has evolved to this: he did it, so what?
 His lawyers strengthened our case that the Senate must hear from Bolton.
 A fair trial requires key witnesses.
 Will America have one?”